Beyond Salmon Oil: Why Vets Prefer Wild Anchovy for Pets?

 Vets often talk about omega 3 benefits for dogs and cats.
 They mention less scratching, easier movement, and more energy.
 They choose fish oil for dogs and cats that is consistent and has clear labels.

-Salmon oil for skin and coat health: reduced dryness and itch related to inflammation pathways
+Fish oil for skin and coat health: reduced dryness and itch related to inflammation pathways

-Salmon oil is often the first thing pet owners notice.
+Fish oil is often the first thing pet owners notice.
 It helps support the skin barrier and reduce redness, dryness, and itch.

 With regular use, pets' coats may look smoother and feel easier to brush.
 Some pets show visible coat changes within a few weeks, helping with shedding and flaky skin.

-Salmon oil for joint support in dogs: mobility help for active dogs and comfort support for arthritis
+Fish oil for joint support in dogs: mobility help for active dogs and comfort support for arthritis

-Salmon oil is used for stiffness after play, aging, or arthritis.
+Fish oil is used for stiffness after play, aging, or arthritis.
 Omega-3s may help the joint environment by shifting inflammatory lipids and supporting normal lubrication.

 This can mean easier transitions from lying down, longer walks, or less hesitation on stairs.
 It's also common for working and sporting dogs during heavy training.